pbnj/awesome-podcasts/README.md

 > Podcasts related to Information Security

+- [Absolute AppSec](https://absoluteappsec.com/) - The podcast for kids who cant appsec good and want to learn how to do other stuff good too
 - [AppCanary Podcast](http://podcast.appcanary.com/) - Appcanary makes sure you never run vulnerable software on your servers
 - [Application Security Podcast](https://www.appsecpodcast.org/) - Application security for the win: reach new people, explain the details, and leave the echo chamber in the dust
+- [Application Security Weekly](https://securityweekly.com/category/application-security-weekly/) - Application Security Weekly decrypts development for the Security Professional – exploring how to inject security into their organization’s Software Development Lifecycle (SDLC) in a fluid and transparent way
 - [Brakeing Down Security](http://www.brakeingsecurity.com/) - A podcast all about the world of Security, Privacy, Compliance, and Regulatory issues that arise in today&#39;s workplace
 - [Darknet Diaries](https://darknetdiaries.com/) - True stories from the dark side of the Internet
 - [Data Driven Security](http://datadrivensecurity.info/podcast/) - A podcast on discovery and decision making through data in information security, covering all levels and aspects of data analysis &amp; visualization, plus speaking with pioneers in the field of security data science and seasoned veterans in information security